 The Shanghai International Circuit is located twenty miles north of the centre of China’s largest city – Shanghai.
 It is situated on the banks of the Yangtze River Delta in East China.
 The track was designed by Hermann Tilke and resembles the Chinese character shang, meaning ‘ascend’.
 The team buildings resemble the ancient Yuyan-Garden in Shanghai.

-Shanghai International Circuit was a modern futuristic track when it first arrived on the calendar, raising standards for any future tracks.
+Shanghai International Circuit was a modern and futuristic track when it first arrived on the calendar, raising standards for any future tracks.
 Perhaps the most visually striking part of Shanghai International Circuit is the grandstand on the main straight, which gives a view of up to 80% of the track.
 It is constructed of aluminium glass and steel, and also houses the media centre along with a restaurant.

 The track cost £132 million to build, which was a record cost at the time.
 Planning took place between April and May 2003 and the swampland was transformed into a state of the art racing circuit by 3,000 engineers over an 18 month period.
 The winding track is one of Tilke’s better designs, and is certain to challenge both the cars and the drivers.